 Friday, March 23, 2012

-Today I resumed by weekday lunches in Vondelpark, alongside Pablo Picasso's wonderful statue, 'The Fish'.
+Today I resumed my weekday lunches in Vondelpark, alongside Pablo Picasso's wonderful statue, 'The Fish'.
 Sitting in the park while listening to Debbie Millman's 'Design Matters', makes me very very happy.
-As does the spring-time sun, and along with it, the musical melodies of the city's avian friends perched high above the blossoming tree-tops.
+As does the springtime sun, and along with it, the musical melodies of the city's avian friends perched high above the blossoming tree-tops.